saberkan/tekton-tutorial/README.md

 # Presentation

-A tekton tutorial project to build and deploy application into production based on OpenShift/Kubernetes manifests
+A tekton tutorial project to build and deploy application based on OpenShift/Kubernetes manifests

 # PRE-REQUISITES
 - Use a OCP 4 cluster